Are you tired of constantly having to reapply your fake nails because the glue just won't hold?

 Nail Glue Vs. Super Glue — What’s The Difference?

-On the other hand, super glue, also known as cyanoacrylate glue, is a fast-drying adhesive that is incredibly strong.
+On the other hand, super glue, also known as cyanoacrylate glue, is an incredibly strong fast-drying adhesive.

 Continue reading: Do Nail Polish Strips Damage Nails?